SFU-Archives/digital-repository-utilities/README.md

 - [Resolution Calculator](https://sfuarchives.shinyapps.io/resolution_calculator/): online app for calculating scanning resolutions for digitizing photographic materials (negatives, slides, prints).
 [Documentation on AtoM Guidelines and Processing Resources site](https://github.com/SFU-Archives/atom-guidelines-processing-resources/blob/main/resources/resolution-calculator.md).

-- SFU MoveIt: desktop utility used by SFU department and private donors to create transfer packages as bags with transfer metadata.
+- [rsync](utilities/rsync.md): command-line utility for copying and moving digital files.

-- SFU ProveIt: desktop utility for validating transfer packages received by Archives.
+- SFU MoveIt: desktop utility used by SFU department and private donors to create transfer packages as bags with transfer metadata; [more information on the Archives website](https://www.sfu.ca/archives/digital-preservation/sfu-moveit.html).
+The Archives retired the app in the Fall of 2023 and is investigating possible replacements.

 - SFU Vault: SFU's cloud service for file sharing and storage; used in digital transfer.

 - [Tree](utilities/tree.md): command-line utility for analyzing the directory structure of digital transfers.

-###### Last updated: Jul 26, 2022
+###### Last updated: Nov 10, 2023